-Cost, compliance and operational impacts of mandates such as the ones being considered today put pressure on employers, especially small employers.
+Cost, compliance and operational impacts of mandates such as the one being considered today put pressure on employers, especially small employers.
 Increased costs further limit resources available for employee compensation, job growth, and expansion in Minnesota.

 The Chamber supports an approach that limits additional cost burdens and mandates on employers who are doing their best to keep their doors open and Minnesotans employed.
-We appreciate the opportunity to share our opposition to both SF 2 and SF 34 with the committee.
+We appreciate the opportunity to share our opposition to SF 34 with the committee.